 In other words, care should be taken not to rely too heavily on obscure passages when they do not seem to be consistent with other biblical teachings.

 We have attempted in this article to briefly address a number of the primary types of apparent scriptural discrepancies.
 We realize that much more could have been written about the matters that we have addressed.
-Therefore, we have not attempted to reach a conclusion for each apparent scriptural discrepancy.
-Our overall conclusion, however, is that there is a plausible explanation for each of the primary discrepancies.
-Furthermore, as previously indicated, a wide variety of specific apparent scriptural discrepancies are addressed in other articles we have written under the category “Confidence in the Bible.”
+Therefore, we have not attempted to reach a conclusion for each primary type of apparent scriptural discrepancy.
+Our overall conclusion, however, is that there is a plausible explanation for each of what may seem to be such discrepancies.
+As previously mentioned with regard to specific apparent scriptural discrepancies, we address a number of them in other articles that we have written under the category “Confidence in the Bible.”